ycchiranjeevi/prime-tables/README.md

 1. To generate n primes: approximately n * squaroot(n)
 2. To print the table: (n + 1) * (n + 1)

+# Scalability

+We can include memoized version of the lazy-primes for high number of requests.
+The memoized version stores incremental additions of primes.

+For the memoized version, we can not use the current *lazy-primes*.
+Instead we can write *get-next-prime* function.
+Using this function we can memoize the primes, and use that for subsequent retrieval list of first n primes for any number of random requests.
 ...

 Distributed under the Eclipse Public License either version 1.0 or (at